 One of these weaknesses has been called spirit.
 Two iconoclastic German philosophers known for their critiques of spirit are Max Stirner and Ludwig Klages.
 They share many similarities, and respective controversies.(2) Metaphysically, they both argue against idealism, transcendence, and the absolute.
 They both criticize the enlightenment rationalism of modernity.
 Like Heraclitus and Laozi, they both argue for an ontology of becoming over being: an ever mutating flux over a fixed stasis.(3) They also share a sort of immanent philosophy: emphasizing mind and matter as one-and-the-same.
 This immanence counters the alienating Cartesian dualism serving the projects, processes, and progressions of civilization and humanism.
 This dualism separates human beings (or rather, human becomings) from the earth and creates Humans.

 The two differ somewhat in the directions they take this immanence.
 Stirner takes it to rail against the moralism of mass society and its collectivist sensibilities.
 They argue that Humans exist through a code of justice called moralism that authorizes domination against inhuman monsters.
 They also argue Humans act in the service of an abstract external authority that permits domination of unique persons through collective conformity.
 Klages takes it in an ecological direction: railing against the accelerating violent impact of industrial technology on the biosphere.
 Klages also, through Friedrich Nietzsche’s formulation, takes up the Dionysian call of chaotic passion over the Apollonian rationalist order.
 In a partly feminist take, Klages attributes this destructive Apollonian order of spirit to man, and the generative Dionysian chaos to woman.(4) Wo-man, Without-man, Without-spirit.
 The origins of the familiar gender symbols also go back to ancient Greece, with female being the passionate Venus and male being the authoritative Mars.
 While I consider Klages’s emphasis on gender here an essentialist trap, I agree that a chaotic ensouled immanence has been violently suppressed by a dominant logical materialist order, leading to a whole host of problems.
 Klages relies heavily on a polar understanding of the cosmos, even as they claim: “The origin of thought is not to be found in the duality: concept and thing, but in the trinity: concept, name, and thing.
 The name embraces the totality, but concept and thing are its poles.”(5) They also use this tripartite schema to divide what they consider human essence between body, soul, and spirit (the colonizing force attempting to overtake the body and soul polarity).
-Even if the Apollonian and Dionysian are considered both distinct poles and one-and-the-same (the yin and yang of Daoism comes to mind here), Im not sure how convincing I find this framework as since it seems limited in its symmetry and easily leading to a habitual either/or reading of almost anything.
+Even if the Apollonian and Dionysian are considered both distinct poles and one-and-the-same (the yin and yang of Daoism comes to mind here), Im not convinced the symmetry of this framework is all that useful to break free from a limited either/or reading.
 This is where I look more to Stirner, among others, for an antidote to essentialist and dualist thinking generally, and gender specifically.(6)

 The major distinction Klages makes in their effort to counter spirit is through the soul.
 The soul embraces an immanent ontology previously described: that mind and matter are one-and-the-same, and human beings are inextricable from their ecology on earth.
 The soul also embraces invisibility and illegibility to counter the authority of visibility and legibility: “[spirit] is absolute or ex-centric externality, while soul is a natural interiority: and the latter is akin to darkness and night, as the former is to clarity that knows no twilight.”(7) This is something to keep in mind for anyone engaging in fugitive and anarchist study.
 The soul is the linkage between human beings and the underworld in what Klages claims is an eternal tension: